GunjaShah/face_recognition/README.md

 # Limitations and Future Improvements

-Performance: The script may experience reduced performance with a large number of faces in the dataset.
+**Performance**: The script may experience reduced performance with a large number of faces in the dataset.

-Accuracy: The accuracy of face recognition depends on the quality and diversity of the training dataset.
+**Accuracy**: The accuracy of face recognition depends on the quality and diversity of the training dataset.

-Speed: Real-time face recognition may be slow on low-end hardware.
+**Speed**: Real-time face recognition may be slow on low-end hardware.
 Optimization techniques can be applied for improved speed.

-Security: This script is for demonstration purposes and may not be suitable for high-security applications without additional measures.
+**Security**: This script is for demonstration purposes and may not be suitable for high-security applications without additional measures.

 # References